-Hang Son Doong is the cave that made the area famous, and by some criteria, it is the largest cave in the world.
-It’s big enough to accommodate skyscrapers and a jumbo jet and it features it very own jungle ecosystem.
-No wonder then that the multi-day tours to explore it have sold out every year since they began in 2013.
-To explore this mammoth wonder of nature, you’ll need US$3,000 and six days, but for those with less time and funds, there is plenty more multi-day subterranean exploring to be done.
+Hang Son Doong is by some criteria, the largest cave in the world.
+It’s big enough to accommodate skyscrapers and has its own jungle ecosystem.
+No wonder then that the multi-day tours to Hang Son Doong have sold out every year since they began in 2013.
+To explore this mammoth wonder, you’ll need US$3,000 and six days, but for those with less time and funds, there is plenty more subterranean exploring in Phong Nha.

-For another day out to remember, hire a bike and pedal out to the Bong Lai village in search of the Pub With Cold Beer for one of the country’s best foodie experiences.
-Here, only one item is on the menu—the most sublime grilled chicken known to man, served up with unbeatable homemade peanut sauce.
+Hire a bike and pedal out to the Bong Lai village in search of the Pub With Cold Beer for one of the country’s best foodie experiences.
+Here, only one item is on the menu: sublime grilled chicken, served with unbeatable homemade peanut sauce.
 After lunch, ride a little further and reward yourself with a cold drink and views across the Cuong River valley at the impossibly pretty lookout of the Wild Boar Eco Farm.

-While the Dark Cave (Hang Toi) attracts backpackers in droves, the Non Mooc Eco Trail remains more serene, it’s cool, rushing turquoise water providing the ideal way to cool down when the mercury rises.
-It’s possible to cycle out here via farmland and cross the original Ho Chi Minh Trail on a tour with Phong Nha Adventure Cycling; alternatively, hire a bike and make your own private adventure.
+Non Mooc Eco Trail remains serene, its cool, rushing turquoise water inviting you to cool down when the mercury rises.
+It’s possible to cycle out here via farmland and cross the original Ho Chi Minh Trail on a tour with Phong Nha Adventure Cycling.
+Alternatively, hire a bike and make your own adventure.

-With just 24 hours in Phong Nha, head to the Paradise Cave to get a taste of the majesty of the underground world and add on a trip to the Non Mooc Eco Trail in the afternoon.
+With just 24 hours in Phong Nha, head to the Paradise Cave to witness the majesty of the underground world.
+Add on a trip to the Non Mooc Eco Trail in the afternoon.

-Those with two days visitors could add a second day of exploring the Bong Lai loop by bicycle or a tour of the jungle with Hai’s Eco Conservation Tour.
-People looking to get the full caving experience should opt for one of the two-day trips: Hang Va, Tu Lan or Hang En.
+Add a second day of exploring along the Bong Lai Loop by bicycle, or take a walk through the jungle with Hai’s Eco Conservation Tour.
+For the full caving experience, opt for the two-day trips that will take you into Hang Va, Tu Lan or Hang En.

 Rains close some of the caves from November to January.
 April to June are fantastic months for the peanut harvest and swarms of butterflies while July to September the temperature can be very warm.

 Trains arrive at nearby Dong Hoi train station from both Ho Chi Minh City and Hanoi.
-Direct flights from both cities are also available to Dong Hoi.
-The easiest way to transfer to Phong Nha is by local metered taxi.
+Direct flights from both cities are also available.
+The easiest way to transfer from the airport in Dong Hoi to Phong Nha is by local metered taxi.